- This event has passed.

 We do ask that, to the best of your ability, that you try to ensure your bike is in good working and properly set up for your body shape and weight prior to the class.
 We cannot hold the class up to aid mechanical repairs.

-The MTBA enforces compulsory, full face helmets for gravity enduro events for good reason.
+For many gravity enduro events compulsory, full face helmets are enforced for good reason.
 You only have one head and face.
-However, for our Intro to Gravity Enduro class only, you are required to wear a correctly fitting, Australian approved XC helmet during all sessions as a minimum requirement.
-If you have a full face mountain bike helmet available it is recommended you wear that.
+However, for our Intro to Gravity Enduro class only, you are only required to wear a correctly fitting, Australian approved XC helmet during all sessions as a minimum requirement.
+If you have a full face mountain bike helmet available, it is recommended you wear that.